-How our audit addressed the key audit matters
+How our audit addressed the key audit matter

-Impairment assessment of interests in associates
+Impairment assessment of interest in associates

-Refer to Note 17 to the consolidated financial statements.
+Refer to note 16 to the consolidated financial statements

-The Group has interest in associates of approximately RMB46,156,000 relating to the development and sales of POS business as at 31 December 2016.
-Management performed impairment assessment of development and sales of POS business and concluded that an impairment loss on interest in associates of approximately RMB17,042,000 was recognised.
+The Group has interest in associate of interest of approximately RMB24,925,000 relating to the development and sale of POS business as at 31 December 2017.
+Management performed impairment assessment of development and sales of POS business and concluded that an impairment loss on interest in associates of approximately RMB17,387,000 was recognised.
 This conclusion was based on value in use model that required significant management judgement with respect to the discount rate and the underlying cash flows, in particular future revenue growth and capital expenditure.
 Independent external valuation were obtained in order to support management's estimates.
 Our procedures in relation to management's impairment assessment included:

-- Evaluating the independent valuer's competence, capabilities and objectivity; - Assessing the methodologies used and the appropriateness of the key assumption based on our knowledge of the relevant industry and using our valuation experts; - Challenging the reasonableness of key assumptions based on our knowledge of the business and industry; and - Checking, on a sampling basis, the accounting and relevance of the input data used.
+- Evaluating the independent valuer's competence, capabilities and objectivity; - Assessing the methodologies used and the appropriateness of the key assumption based on our knowledge of the relevant industry and using our valuation experts; - Challenging the reasonableness of key assumptions based on our knowledge of the business and industry; and - Checking on a sampling basis, the accounting and relevance of the input data used.

-We found that the assumptions were supported by the available evidence.
+We found the key assumptions were supported by the available evidence.